havishak/sped-oregon-finance/README.md

 - Run the code/replicate.R file to install all necessary packages.

 -  After the project opens, in the terminal, write `quarto render`.
 This will run all the files and save the outputs in the docs folder.
 The local website version can be accessed at docs/index.html.
+Or, you can do **Build -> Render Website**.

 ## Data Sources and Cleaning To-Dos